fvntr/fvntr.com/content/posts/2020-28-06--Notes-on-Policing-the-Planet-1.md

 socialImage:  "/media/pedagogy.png"
 ---

-## [Draft] Notes on Policing the Planet - "Thug Nation: On State Violence and Disposability” & "#BlackLivesMatter and Global Visions of Abolition: An Interview with Patrisse Cullors”
+## Notes on Policing the Planet - "Thug Nation: On State Violence and Disposability” & "#BlackLivesMatter and Global Visions of Abolition: An Interview with Patrisse Cullors”

 **"Thug Nation: On State Violence and Disposability”**